Nuand/bladeRF/hdl/README.md

 # bladeRF HDL Source #
 The Cyclone IV FPGA is at the heart of the bladeRF.
-It interfaces to the Cypress FX3, Lime Micro LMS6002D RF transceiver, Si5338 clock generator chip and VCTCXO trim DAC.
+It interfaces to the Cypress FX3, Lime Micro LMS6002D RF transceiver, Si5338 clock generator chip, and VCTCXO trim DAC.
 It has an input to read NMEA from a GPS as well as a 1pps input for time synchronization of signals and has a reference input for a reference clock to tame the VCTCXO.
 Lastly, it connects directly to the expansion header for controlling GPIO or any other interfaces that may reside on the expansion board.

 The HDL is separated out into two different sections: